airmeter-io/AirMeter.IO.Firmware/README.md

+## What is AirMeter.io?
+AirMeter.io is an OpenSource platform for building Internet of Things (IoT) connected CO2 monitors.

 ![The AirMeter.io web interface](https://i.ibb.co/D9CSpRw/banner.png)

 The responsive web interface guides the user through through calibration & configuration.
 The most recent readings are displayed using visually striking gauges and the on-device data logs are made available as charts.